Logo Futurismo

 David Rodrigues | Common dolphins underwater

-But, also dolphins use different behavior or body language to communicate with each other.
-In almost all of our tours we can observe some of this dolphin communication, like the following:
+But dolphins also use different behaviors or body language to communicate with each other.
+In almost all of our tours, we can observe some of this dolphin communication, like the following:

 Postures

-The body positions sometimes can demonstrate anger or aggression in dolphins.
-For example, what is called the S-posture normally is used in two specific social contexts: courtship and aggression.
-Male dolphins fight with one another for many reasons, including over resources such as food, space, females, or to establish societal dominance or rank (Waal & Harcourt, 1992).
+Body postures can sometimes demonstrate anger or aggression in dolphins.
+For example, the S-posture is typically used in two specific social contexts: courtship and aggression.
+Male dolphins fight with one another for many reasons, including over resources such as food and space, females, and status (Waal & Harcourt, 1992).

 Touch